-A mapping of these items and activities to the four elements of Kolb's cycle (concrete experience, reflective observation, abstract conceptualization, and active experimentation) is given in [5].
+A mapping of these items and activities to the four elements of Kolb's cycle (concrete experience, reflective observation, abstract conceptualization, and active experimentation) is given in Reference 14.

-The developers have recommended a detailed implementation strategy for using their materials in a 50-minute class [5].
-After running into time constraint problems, the current author modified this strategy as follows:
+The developers have recommended a detailed implementation strategy for using their materials in a 50-minute class14.
+After quickly running into time constraint problems, the first author of this paper modified this strategy as follows:

-- In-class grading of student homework was not performed.
+• In-class grading of student homework was not performed.
 Danielson and Mehta recommend having students exchange two to three assigned homework problems with their neighbors who then score the problems as the instructor goes over the solutions in class.
-Instead, the students turned in their homework each week, and the instructor provided written feedback to them. - The pre-quiz, concept quiz, and attention quiz were not collected.
+Instead, the students turned in their homework each week, and the instructor provided written feedback to them.

+• The pre-quiz, concept quiz, and attention quiz were not collected.
 Instead, the quiz questions were posed to the class as a whole, and the students' thoughts and responses were discussed before the correct answer was identified.
 It was found that administering the quiz for collection took too much time and that the class generally engaged the questions well without collection.